ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 #### Benefits of a "Need-to-Know" Model

 * **Enhanced Privacy and Security:** By limiting data access, the risk of sensitive business information being exposed to unauthorized parties is significantly reduced.
 Participants can confidently transact without fear of unnecessary data dissemination across the entire network.

 * **Improved Performance and Scalability:** Smaller data footprints on each node translate to lower storage requirements and potentially faster query and processing times.
 This localized data storage contributes to the overall scalability of the network as the number of participants and transactions grows.

-* **Reduced Data Redundancy:** Eliminating the need for every participant to store all transaction data minimizes data redundancy, leading to more efficient resource utilization and lower storage costs.
+* **Reduced Data Redundancy:** Eliminates the need for every participant to store all transaction data, minimizing data redundancy.
+This leads to more efficient resource utilization and lower storage costs.

-* **Compliance with Data Privacy Regulations:** The "need-to-know" principle aligns well with various data privacy regulations by ensuring that personal or sensitive business data is only shared with those who have a legitimate need to access it.
+* **Compliance with Data Privacy Regulations:** The "need-to-know" principle aligns with various data privacy regulations by ensuring that personal or sensitive business data is only shared with those who have a legitimate need to access it.

 * **Increased Trust and Collaboration:** Participants are more likely to engage actively in the ecosystem when they have confidence that their sensitive data is protected and only shared on a necessary basis.
 This fosters greater trust and encourages more open collaboration within the supply chain.

 This decentralized, "need-to-know" data sharing model is a critical differentiator from traditional EDI and even some broader blockchain implementations.
 It provides a secure, efficient, and privacy-preserving foundation for building a collaborative and standardized supply chain ecosystem.